Some Papers by Edward Morey

 comments hoped for

-Another reason to worry about environmental non-market valuation: incommensurability:
+A reason to worry about environmental non-market valuation: WB-incommensurability:

 Can you compare your relief from less global warming with more anxiety at work?
 The loss of a friendship?
 Or even the pleasure of chocolate cake?